Health PEI: Summary of Benefits

 - Physiotherapy: to help with independence, mobility and overall function.

 - Occupational therapy (includes help modifying the home with special devices that assist with daily living).

-These services are insured (some are available for out-patient services):
+The following hospital services are insured (some are available on an out-patient basis):

 - Meals and accommodations at the standard ward rates (semi-private and private rooms are covered at the standard ward rate).

 - Laboratory, x-rays and diagnostic procedures.